jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     E                                                              ^
     E   SyntaxError: unterminated string literal (detected at line 11)

-  which I add to the list of exceptions encountered
+  which I will add to the list of exceptions encountered

   .. code-block:: python